isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 17. Do I need a new application each time my employee wants to enter Singapore after their home leave?

-Yes, a new application is required each time your employSC/PR/LTPH travellers may tap on regular healthcare financing arrangements for their medical bills.ee wants to enter Singapore.
+Yes, a new application is required each time your employee wants to enter Singapore.

 #### 18. I am a confinement nanny.
 Can I apply for a PCA to enter Singapore?